Police Officers Informed Of Jose Mourinho Vs Pep Guardiola Ahead Of Manchester Derby

 Chief Inspector Dean Howard, who is Saturday’s match commander, said:

-“The vast majority of supporters are law-abiding members of the public and we hope all those in attendance enjoy the game in a competitive but safe atmosphere, allowing Manchester to once again showcase its football.”
+“This is arguably the biggest game of the season so far and no doubt will have the eyes of the world watching.”“We have a lot of experience policing high-profile fixtures such as this and we work closely with officials and fan groups from both clubs.”“The vast majority of supporters are law-abiding members of the public and we hope all those in attendance enjoy the game in a competitive but safe atmosphere, allowing Manchester to once again showcase its football.”